darianrosebrook/deduper/docs/project/initial_plan.md

 7.  **Group Formation:** Use a union-find (disjoint set) or clustering approach to group all files that match each other.
 For instance, if A ≈ B and B ≈ C by our comparisons, put A, B, C in one group.

 8.  **Conservative Grouping:** Default to conservative thresholds.
-Only auto-group with high confidence (>0.8); lower confidence groups marked as "manual review recommended."
+Only auto-group with high confidence (>0.85, see ADR-0002); lower confidence groups marked as "manual review recommended."

+    **Note:** The default confidence threshold was adjusted from 0.8 to 0.85 to better align with the "Correctness First" principle, prioritizing precision over recall.
+This reduces false positives and improves user trust.
+The threshold remains configurable via UI controls.
+See `docs/reference/adr/0002-confidence-threshold.md` for detailed rationale.

 _Pseudocode for duplicate grouping logic:_